zzaria/speedforces/README.md

-A one-minute typing game to to test your typing speed.
+A one-minute typing game to test your typing speed.
 Practice typing random words, selections of text, or code templates.